BCDevOps/platform-services/apps/rocketchat/readme.md

 #### RocketChat Deployment

+!!
+Need to select pop-up for auth once, then can use re-dir

 All of the OpenShit objects are wrapped up in a template file you can load the template into OpenShift and deploy the template through the web console `oc create -f template-rocketchat-mongodb.yaml`.

 You can also edit the template parameters and deploy all the objects: `oc process -f template-rocketchat-mongodb.yaml | oc create -f -`